 You can prevent a great deal of back pain, however, if you follow the advice of your chiropractor, get regular checkups, practice good posture, and keep both back muscles and core muscles strong so they support the spine.

 This is simply not true.
-In fact, back pain caused by strains are one of the main reasons people come to see their chiropractor.
+In fact, back pain caused by strains is one of the main reasons people come to see their chiropractors.
 When the ligaments in the lower back are torn or have become overly stretched, it’s called a lumbar strain.
 When the muscles are stretched too far or have been torn, it is called a “pulled” muscle.
 All strains and sprains can be treated with chiropractic care, with back muscle strains and sprains being top of the list!

 Your chiropractor will be sure that your spine is correctly aligned to improve support of the muscles and ligaments, as well as offer other treatments that will greatly speed healing, including:

 - Chiropractic massage